Summer of Code is nearing its end, so is my project.

 To deal with this I decided to use the longest common subsequence of the two paragraphs, which allows for more accurate tracking of changes/similarities.
 The above comparison now looks like that:

-This is a short paragraph to test the ChangesInLine() method of the class SwCompareLine.
-It doesn't work very well because it only checks for equal characters in the beginning and end of the paragraphs that are being compared, and does nothing in the 'middle'.
+This is a paragraph to test the ChangesInLine() method of the class SwCompareLine.
+It doesn't work very well because it only checks for equal characters in the beginning and end of the paragraphs that are being compared, and does nothing in the 'middle'.and add "short" in the beginning, and delete "does" in the end, the result of comparing will be:

 Tuesday, June 23, 2009